Kaoutherbo/Students-Exercice/README.md

 <h1 align="center">🔷 Student Management Application 🔷</h1>

 Welcome to the Student Management Application!
-This project provides a code to manage student information effectively.
+This project provides a platform to manage student information effectively.

 ## Table of Contents